khandelwal/foia/_includes/index.md

 (https://github.com/18F/foia/tree/master/contacts)[scripts source])

 ## Open source and Contributing

+This project is open source and we welcome contributions from the public.
+See our (developer)[developer] page.

+### Legal License Things

 This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through CC0 1.0 Universal